Artificial Intelligence in the United States

 Regulatory guidance / voluntary codes in the United States

-Over many years, and especially from 2022 onward, the U.S. federal government issued Presidential Executive Orders, voluntary frameworks and reports, and agency-level enforcement and guidance to set priorities and shape AI governance.
+Over many years, and especially from 2022 onward, the US federal government issued Presidential Executive Orders, voluntary frameworks and reports, and agency-level enforcement and guidance to set priorities and shape AI governance.
 States have also issued guidance and voluntary codes of conduct.

 Presidential Executive Orders and Official Statements